mhatt212/glioma-classification/README.md

 The purpose of this project is to compare supervised models (Random Forest, Logisitic Regression and Decision Tree) in determining Glioma grade between Lower Grade Glioma (LGG) and Glioblastoma Multiforme (GBM) as an efficient and accurate method to improve tumor treatment.

 ## Repo Structure
-- data/ -> Contains dataset files
+- data/ -> Contains dataset file
 - Glioma Classification in Brain Tumors.ipynb -> Notebook